01-edu/public/docs/database-structure.md

 ### progress

-A register of the advance in the user progress while doing the exercises and projects.
+It is a register of the steps in the progression of students doing the exercises and projects.

 Columns:
 - id